Copyright 2013. Lenox Land Trust. All Rights Reserved.

 Monks Pond on North Yokun Ridge

 Sandy Merlino of Lenox won this book at the 2017 annual meeting

 2018 Board Meetings

-Board meetings are all scheduled on a Thursday at 7:00 pm at Lenox Community Center.
-All meetings are open to the public.
+Board meetings are scheduled on a Thursday at 7:00 pm at Lenox Community Center.
+Board meetings are open to Lenox Land Trust members.

 November 8 - annual meeting

 Annual Public Meeting

 Thursday, November 10, 2016

 Life Time Achievement Awards were presented to Charlie Liston and George (Gige) Darey in recognition of their many years of dedication and efforts for the preservation of open space and land conservation for the residents of Lenox and Berkshire County.
 Light refreshments were served and lucky attendees won the drawings for these free books by local authors.